assassin990123/credit-capital/README.md

 The backend can be found here ``packages/solidity``

 ### Development
-first, bootstrap the repository
+- first, bootstrap the repository

-``yarn bootstrap``
+``yarn && yarn bootstrap``

-then, if you want to run the web app, run
+- then, if you want to run the web app, run

 ``yarn start``

+The app will then be available at ``http://localhost:8080/``

-If you want to compile contracts, run
+- If you want to compile contracts, run

 ``yarn compile``

-If you want to run backend tests, run
+- If you want to run backend tests, run

 ``yarn test``